willnode/engine4-src/manual/basics/4d/notation.md

 ## Rotation convention

 A rotation is happening on plane rotations.
-For simplicity, the library denote that to a single letter.
+For simplicity, this library denote that to a single letter.

 Rotation on * plane | Shortcoded as *  |
 |---|---|